NajiElKotob/Awesome-Data/LetsTalkData.md

 * Tracking the lineage of data as moves across the enterprise is an important factor in determining the provenance, trustworthiness, and recency of data assets used to inform analysis and decision making.
 * Azure Synapse Analytics provides a single, cloud-scale platform that supports multiple analytical technologies; enabling a consolidated and integrated experience for data engineers, data analysts, data scientists, and other professionals who need to work with data.
 * The integrated design of Azure Synapse Analytics enables organizations to leverage investments and skills in multiple commonly used data technologies, including SQL, Apache Spark, and others; while providing a centrally managed service and a single, consistent user interface.
+* The technological research and consulting firm Gartner defines four common types of analytical technique that organizations commonly use:
+  * Descriptive analytics, which answers the question “What is happening in my business?”.
+The data to answer this question is typically answered through the creation of a data warehouse in which historical data is persisted in relational tables for multidimensional modeling and reporting.

 ## References